-2) On it, I promote a program called Wealthy Affiliate.
+2) On this site, I promote Wealthy Affiliate (obviously).

 3) Wealthy Affiliate, in addition to being a program on online marketing education has also expanded and actually entered the domain name world in 2016 and began selling them to it’s members.

 4) Each member I refer to WA, who buys a website name from them, earns me a commission.
 It is only $1 a year (recurring) and that’s considering the person who purchased it, renewed it.
 Now this is $1 for EACH domain and some people buy multiple ones.

 5) With regards to the domains I’ve sold through them, I’ve been able to generate over $1,000 in sales since this began with about 20% of those sales coming from people who have renewed the domain they purchased.